 With more than 7,000 islands in the Philippines, it can get quite overwhelming to choose which one would be the best fit for your travel plans.
 If you’re planning to visit the Philippines but don’t know where to start, don’t worry – I got you covered!
-Here’s a complete list about the most beautiful islands in the Philippines including tips on how to get there, what are the best things to do and how long to stay there.
-Are you ready to fuel your wanderlust?
+Here’s a complete list about the most beautiful islands in the Philippines including tips about how to get there, what are the best things to do and how long to stay there.
+Let’s dive right in!

 *Disclosure: This post contains a few affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through my link.*